-The prison was given an inspection in January 2014, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in March/April 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Haverigg, Report on an unannounced inspection of HMP Haverigg (27–28 March, 3–6 April 2017)